 As I was saying,

-there came to be many new religious orders that sprang up during and after
+there came to be many new religious orders that sprang up during and

-determined by its founder.
+spirit as determined by its founder.
 I Corinthians 12:4-12:

 Now there are

-diversities of graces, but the same Spirit; And there are diversities of
+diversities of graces, but the same Spirit; And there are diversities

-the same God, who worketh all in all.
+operations, but the same God, who worketh all in all.
 And the

 manifestation of the Spirit is given to every man unto profit.
 To one

 indeed, by the Spirit, is given the word of wisdom: and to another, the

 the same spirit; to another, the grace of healing in one Spirit; To

 another, the working of miracles; to another, prophecy; to another, the

 discerning of spirits; to another, diverse kinds of tongues; to

 the body is one, and hath many members; and all the members of the

 body, whereas they are many, yet are one body, so also is Christ.